 the requirements for long term care facilities operated for duly ordained priests, or for members of the religious orders of the Roman Catholic Church in their own locations, buildings, Assisted Living Residence or headquarters to provide care for such priests or members of said religious orders set forth in M.G.L. c.
 111, § 73B;

-: continued

-the requirement for a special permit under local zoning by-laws for the use of structures as shared elderly housing upon the issuance of a special permit, and the six person occupancy, age and other conditions deemed necessary for such special permits to be granted as set forth in the seventh full paragraph of M.G.L. c.
+the requirement for a special permit under local zoning by-laws for the use of structures as shared housing for older adults upon the issuance of a special permit as set forth in M.G.L. c.
 40A, § 9.

-: Emergency Waivers
+12.16: Emergency Waivers